Mr Paterson left the Commons in November 2021 after being found by the standards authority to have broken rules on paid advocacy.

 So what was the Tory MP found to have done wrong?
-Why did the government U-turn?
-And how do the parties now agree on a disciplinary procedure following the saga described by Labour as a “sleazy mess”?
+Why did the government try to save him?
+And why did the episode draw accusations of sleaze from opposition parties?

 What did Owen Paterson do?